 3. Loss of good employees:

 Despite being strict and fair, screening is not always up to the mark.
-In spite of all the efforts made to save the best of employees it is impossible to see through person to person after all.
+In spite of all the efforts made to save the best of employees, it is impossible to see through person to person after all.

 And in all the riffraff the company loses one or two of its most hardworking employees.
-Once the list is made there is not much the company heads can do to keep the employees they favor on the team.
+Once the list is made there is not much the company heads can do to keep the employees they favour on the team.

 Doing that will appear unjust to all those who have cleared the screening.

 On top of everything, the company will have to withstand the wave of hatred and criticism coming from all those who were told off so unceremoniously.

 This is one sphere of public reaction that every field of work has.
 But honestly one cannot blame the other since it is just as imperative to impose retrenchment when necessary, as finding a better solution to pan out to your employees rather than extricate them so irreverently.